CancerRxGene/gdsctools/doc/source/userguide.rst

     Percentage of NA 0.206569746043

-As you can see you can get some information about the IC50 content (e.g., number of drugs).
+As you can see you can get some information about the IC50 content (e.g., number of drugs, percentage of NaNs).
 See :class:`gdsctools.readers.IC50` for more details.

 The ANOVA class
 ----------------